The following rights are afforded to all students:

 - The right to know what items constitute the personal permanent record kept by the College and to have access to review all such items, with the exception of those items supplied to the College in confidence; the right to have all disciplinary records purged when the College deems them inactive; the right to privacy of one's educational records in accordance with the Family Educational Rights and Privacy Act.

 - The right to organize and join campus organizations with educational, lawful, and peaceful purposes; the right of recognized organizations to invite and sponsor speakers and other presentations of an educational nature as long as orderly conditions can be reasonably assured; and the right of recognized organizations to use Lynchburg College facilities.

-- The right to have privacy in College housing and to be free from room inspections (except for maintenance, routine hall closings, and emergency health/safety checks) or from search (except by authorized personnel presenting search authorization from the Office of the Dean of Students or the director of residence life specifying reasons for the search, what objects are sought, and the location to be searched); the right to be present at such searches unless the occupant cannot be reached or be present within a reasonable time.
+- The right to have privacy in College housing and to be free from room inspections (except for maintenance, routine hall closings, and emergency health/safety checks) or from search (except by authorized personnel presenting search authorization from the Office of the Dean of Students, the director of residence life, or a dean on call, specifying reasons for the search, what objects are sought, and the location to be searched); the right to be present at such searches unless the occupant cannot be reached or be present within a reasonable time.